Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Frameworks/isoiec19249.md

 # What is International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC)?

+* Audits of ISO standards are conducted using a special standard called ISO 19011, which details how to carry it out and provides different language related to the world of audits.
+* Only ISO27001 ONLY 27001 can be audited within the ISO framwork.
+  * Focuysed on the assessment and acceptance level (appetite) of risks.

+* ISO 28000 talks about supply chain security.

-*List of 5 Architectural Principles:*
+## List of 5 Architectural Principles:*

 1. Domain Separation:
    1. Every set of related components is grouped as a single entity; components can be applications, data, or other resources.
       1. Each entity will have its own domain and be assigned a common set of security attributes.
-      1. EX: consider the x86 processor privilege levels: the operating system kernel can run in ring 0 (the most privileged level).
+      2. EX: consider the x86 processor privilege levels: the operating system kernel can run in ring 0 (the most privileged level).
-      1. In contrast, user-mode applications can run in ring 3 (the least privileged level)
+      3. In contrast, user-mode applications can run in ring 3 (the least privileged level)
          1. Domain separation is included in the Goguen-Meseguer Model.

 2. Layering:
-   2. When a system is structured into many abstract levels or layers, it becomes possible to impose security policies at different levels; moreover, it would be feasible to validate the operation.
+   1. When a system is structured into many abstract levels or layers, it becomes possible to impose security policies at different levels; moreover, it would be feasible to validate the operation.
    2. Let’s consider the OSI model with its seven layers in networking.
-      2. Each layer in the OSI model provides specific services to the layer above it.
+      1. Each layer in the OSI model provides specific services to the layer above it.
-         2. This layering makes it possible to impose security policies and easily validate that the system is working as intended.
+         1. This layering makes it possible to impose security policies and easily validate that the system is working as intended.
       2. Another example from the programming world is disk operations; a programmer usually uses the disk read and write functions provided by the chosen high-level programming language.
-         2. The programming language hides the low-level system calls and presents them as more user-friendly methods.
+         1. The programming language hides the low-level system calls and presents them as more user-friendly methods.
 Layering relates to Defence in Depth.

 3. Encapsulation:
-   3. In object-oriented programming (OOP), we hide low-level implementations and prevent direct manipulation of the data in an object by providing specific methods for that purpose.
+   1. In object-oriented programming (OOP), we hide low-level implementations and prevent direct manipulation of the data in an object by providing specific methods for that purpose.
-      3. EX: If you have a clock object, you would provide a method increment() instead of giving the user direct access to the seconds variable.
+      1. EX: If you have a clock object, you would provide a method increment() instead of giving the user direct access to the seconds variable.
-         3. The aim is to prevent invalid values for your variables.
+         1. The aim is to prevent invalid values for your variables.
 Similarly, in larger systems, you would use (or even design) a proper Application Programming Interface (API) that your application would use to access the database.

 4. Redundancy:
-   4. This principle ensures availability and integrity.
+   1. This principle ensures availability and integrity.
-      4. EXs:
+      1. EXs:
-         4. Consider the case of a hardware server with two built-in power supplies: if one power supply fails, the system continues to function.
+         1. Consider the case of a hardware server with two built-in power supplies: if one power supply fails, the system continues to function.
-         4. Consider a RAID 5 configuration with three drives: if one drive fails, data remains available using the remaining two drives
+         2. Consider a RAID 5 configuration with three drives: if one drive fails, data remains available using the remaining two drives
-            4. Moreover, if data is improperly changed on one of the disks, it would be detected via the parity, ensuring the data’s integrity.
+            1. Moreover, if data is improperly changed on one of the disks, it would be detected via the parity, ensuring the data’s integrity.

 5. Virtualization:
-   5. The concept of virtualization is sharing a single set of hardware among multiple operating systems.
+   1. The concept of virtualization is sharing a single set of hardware among multiple operating systems.
-   5. Virtualization provides sandboxing capabilities that improve security boundaries, secure detonation, and observance of malicious programs.
+   2. Virtualization provides sandboxing capabilities that improve security boundaries, secure detonation, and observance of malicious programs.

-**List of 5 Design Principles:**
+### List of 5 Design Principles

 1. Least Privilege:
    1. You can also phrase it informally as “need-to basis” or “need-to-know basis” as you answer the question, “who can access what?”